jamescoward/card-game/IDEAS.md

 ## Other Keyword Ideas

-- **Haste** (inverse of Slow) — untaps at the end of the opponent's turn rather than your own; more aggressive recovery after being bounced/replayed
 - **Lifesteal** — damage this creature deals to the opponent heals you for the same amount; changes the aggro/control dynamic significantly
 - **Taunt** — opposing player must target this creature with Cleave or Tide effects before targeting other friendly creatures
-- **Echo** — when this creature dies, return a 1/1 token copy of it to your hand
+- **Echo** — when this creature dies, return a 1/1 token copy of it to your hand, or leave behind a 1/1 in the same spot